 10 Things You Should Rent Instead of Buy

 People have been renting cars, wedding tents and folding chairs for decades.
-Renting dresses is now high fashion.
+Renting dresses is now a regular practice for women who love high fashion.
 But online companies as well as independent entrepreneurs are steadily increasing the array of things consumers can rent instead of buy.
-Most often the rental period is flexible and renting will usually save money.
+Most often the rental period is flexible and renting will save money.

 There are a variety of reasons to rent a tool, instrument or fabulous dress instead of paying the purchase price.
-It may be you only need to use it once.
+You may need to use it only once.
 Or perhaps you don’t want to be limited to just one type of circular saw or strapless maxi dress.

 And, often it makes sense to rent something once or twice, even if you do end up buying so you end up with something you love.